Thank you for the Disclaimer.

+Kirche leaned around Ryan to look, but certainly didn't break physical contact with him.
 "Oh, about as much as a Germanian girl would know.
-I've actually never seen her before in person, but I do know she's allegedly 'The most beautiful woman in Tristain' and she's been betrothed to a Prince back home."
+I've actually never seen her before in person, but I do know she's allegedly 'The most beautiful woman in Tristain' and she's been betrothed to a nobleman back home."

 "Most beautiful woman in Tristain, huh?
 I don't think I've seen a physically unattractive one since I've gotten here so this I've got to see."